 Can I use a smaller diameter duct than what the fan is designed for?

-This is not recommended.
-Using ducting with a lesser diameter than the design of the fan will cause the fan to run harder, greatly reducing CFM performance and overall effciency.
-It will also create excess noise.
+We do not recommend this.
+Using ducting with a smaller diameter than the fan is designed for will cause the fan to run harder, greatly reducing CFM performance and overall efficiency.
+It will also cause excess noise.